 Closely related to looking and including something else in the composition is juxtaposition.
 Juxtaposition happens when there are two or more elements in a scene that contrast with each other, or there could be one element that contributes towards the other.
 Combined they can create a new theme.
 Those elements could be anything and to see them you have to keep looking, keep thinking.
 Is there something that you can connect?

+The choice is yours.
 To go looking for this may not be the best way to success.
 Juxtaposition usually happens when you recognize it.
 It takes you by surprise.
 It is all about observation.

 To achieve this you need at least two points of interest.

-The person on the bench is on its own not terribly interesting, but because of the background this changes completely.
+The woman on the bench is on its own not terribly interesting, but because of the background this changes completely.
 The contrasts that I chose to capture were most probably not realistic at all.
 But we can easily relate to them.
 Very likely the woman was just having a rest.

 I noticed the advertisement behind her and in my mind I made connection of a badly odored drifter and deodorant.
 And a juxtaposition was born.